rahulanddesign/reflectos/README.md

 When metal salts like NaCl are introduced into a flame:

-O2 and N2 release coherent IR or UV waves upon heating.
+O₂ and N₂ release coherent IR or UV waves upon heating.

 These coherent waves can create localized high-energy zones.

 Metal ions within these zones are more easily excited.

-Moreover, anions (e.g., Cl-, NO3-) are not inert:
+Moreover, anions (e.g., Cl⁻, NO₃⁻) are not inert:

-Cl- shows vibrational modes in IR (~3000–10000 nm).
+Cl⁻ shows vibrational modes in IR (~3000–10000 nm).

 Their interaction with atmospheric waves modulates energy distribution.